franciscoguerrag/springboot-service-celebrity-people/README.md

 There are several ways to run a Spring Boot application on your local machine.
 One way is to execute the `main` method in the `com.springboot.app.celebrityPeople.SpringbootServiceCelebrityPeopleApplication` class from your IDE.

+- Select the project and run as Spring Boot APP.

+or

 - Download the zip or clone the Git repository.
 - Unzip the zip file (if you downloaded one)
 - Open Command Prompt and Change directory (cd) to folder containing pom.xml